vishalkun0/GymWebsite/README.md

 Logout Functionality – Ensures session security after use.

 # Tech Stack
+Frontend: HTML, CSS, JavaScript

+Backend: Node.js, Java

+Database: MySql

 # How to Initialize
-Firstly in VS code add the extension Live server or type Node start server at the terminal(Make sure you have installed all the node packages).This will create a host where you cn work on the website.
+In VS code add the extension Live server or type Node start server at the terminal(Make sure you have installed all the node packages).This will create a host where you cn work on the website.

+open Index.html in browser or host with local server.